 Welcome to Mission San Luis Rey de Francia, King of the Missions.

-Founded in 1798 by Padre Fermin Francisco de Lasuen, successor to Padre Junipero Serra, the Mission was named after St. Louis IX, King of France, who lived during the 13th century.
+Founded in 1798, by Padre Fermín Francisco de Lasuén, successor to Padre Junipero Serra, Mission San Luis Rey was named after St. Louis IX, King of France, who lived during the 13th century.
 The history of the San Luis Rey area reflects five periods of occupation: Luiseño Indian, Spanish Mission, Mexican Secularization, American Military, and Twentieth Century Restoration.

 With a shortage of Spaniards in the New World, Spain decided to colonize with the indigenous people.
-The Franciscans were chosen not only to preach to the Indians, but to teach them new skills so they could become productive citizens for Spain.
-Father Antonio Peyri was put in charge of Mission San Luis Rey, from the day of its founding on June 13, 1798 until his departure in January 1832.
-Between these years the mission became home to approximately three thousand Indians.
-In their name and as a result of their labor, the mission cared for over 50,000 head of livestock.
-Large sections of the mission’s lands were brought under cultivation.
+The Franciscans were chosen not only to preach to the Indians but to teach them new skills so they could become productive citizens of Spain.
+Father Antonio Peyri was put in charge of Mission San Luis Rey, from the day of its founding on June 13, 1798, until his departure in January 1832.
+Between these years the Mission became home to approximately 3,000 Indians.
+In their name and as a result of their labor, the Mission cared for over 50,000 head of livestock.
+Large sections of the Mission’s lands were brought under cultivation.
 Grapes, oranges, olives, wheat, and corn were some of the crops produced.
-Fields were irrigated by water channeled from the river just north of the mission.
-The mission was self-sustaining; its buildings were constructed of local materials, such as adobe, fired clay bricks, and wooden timbers.
-By 1830, the mission was the largest building in California.
+Fields were irrigated by water channeled from the river just north of the Mission.
+The Mission was self-sustaining; its buildings were constructed of local materials, such as adobe, fired clay bricks, and wooden timbers.
+By 1830, the Mission was the largest building in California.

 From 1892-1912, Fr.
-O’Keefe repaired the church and rebuilt the permanent living quarters on the foundations of the old mission (where the museum sits today).
+O’Keefe repaired the church and rebuilt the permanent living quarters on the foundation of the old mission (where the museum sits today).
 Restoration has continued throughout the years since Fr.
 O’Keefe’s death.
-Included in this has been the partial rebuilding of the quadrangle in 1949 for a Franciscan college which serves today as a Retreat Center.
-During the 1950’s and 60’s the Friars uncovered the soldier’s barracks and the lavanderia from layers of dirt accumulated over the years.
-In 1984 a restoration effort to stabilize and preserve the exterior of the church building was completed.
-Conservation of painting and sculptures in the museum collection is an ongoing process, and archaeological investigations continue to unearth the past.
+Included in this ongoing restoration has been the partial rebuilding of the quadrangle in 1949 for a Franciscan college which serves today as a Retreat Center.
+During the 1950s and 60s, the Friars uncovered the Soldiers' Barracks and the Lavanderia from layers of dirt accumulated over the years.
+In 1984, a restoration effort to stabilize and preserve the exterior of the church building was completed.
+Conservation of paintings and sculptures in the museum collection is an ongoing process, and archaeological investigations continue to unearth the past.